-As I walked deeper into West Memphis I put myself in a ghetto of black people, all hood, all racist, and the hatred flowed so freely off their tongues as they sat on their corners treating them like stoops.
-They sipped on grape j00se getting tipsy in the street with their homeboys huddled around em, rappin’, cursin’, nigga this, nigga that, until they spotted me.
-The only white boy roaming the streets of the ghetto at 9 PM, with a backpack, caught their drunken eye.
+I just kept speed walking, putting myself further into a ghetto of black people, nearing the hop out.
+Racist hatred flowed so freely off their tongues as they sat on the street corner treating it like a stoop.
+They sipped on grape Joose getting tipsy with their homeboys huddled around em, rappin’, cursin’, “nigga this, nigga that,” until they spotted me, the only white boy roaming the streets of the ghetto after dark.

 “A man…Aaa man…I’m talkin’ to you cracka ass white boy…yeh YOU.
 The fuck you doin’ here boy…”

 My head shifted from looking at the ground to the inebriated group of black men lounging on the corner.
 “I…I’mmm…headin’ to…” Before I even had the chance to roll the words off my tongue, one cut me off.